tymancjo/TextSlides/README.md

 This simple tool was created as a part of checking out the curses python library.

 ## What it does
-It take the given txr file and plays it as kind of slides in the terminal.
+It take the given txt file and plays it as kind of slides in the terminal.

 ## How it works
 Just use the command like: